 Congrats on Buying All the Things.
 Now Lug Them Home!

-The Internet: Still the Best Place for Shopping in Your Underwear
+The Internet: Still the Best Place to Shop

 So readers, have we convinced you to stay home during this Black Friday season, or will you still join the sea of rabid shoppers?
 Share your Black Friday war stories and strategies in the comments below!